 RHS

 RHS is the acronym for DANB's Radiation Health and Safety exam.
-The RHS is a component exam.
+The RHS is a stand-alone exam and a component of the CDA certification exam.

 Self-Assessment